knights-analytics/hugot/README.md

         panic(err.Error())
     }
 }

+func main() {
     // start a new session.
 This looks for the onnxruntime.so library in its default path, e.g. /usr/lib/onnxruntime.so session, err := hugot.NewORTSession()
     // if your onnxruntime.so is somewhere else, you can explicitly set it by using WithOnnxLibraryPath
     // session, err := hugot.NewORTSession(WithOnnxLibraryPath("/path/to/onnxruntime.so"))
     check(err)
-// A successfully created hugot session needs to be destroyed when you're done defer func(session *hugot.Session) {
+    // A successfully created hugot session needs to be destroyed when you're done defer func (session *hugot.Session) {
     err := session.Destroy()
     check(err)
     }(session)

     // Let's download an onnx sentiment test classification model in the current directory
     // note: if you compile your library with build flag NODOWNLOAD, this will exclude the downloader.
     // Useful in case you just want the core engine (because you already have the models) and want to
-// drop the dependency on huggingfaceModelDownloader. modelPath, err := hugot.DownloadModel("KnightsAnalytics/distilbert-base-uncased-finetuned-sst-2-english", "./", hugot.NewDownloadOptions())
+    // drop the dependency on huggingfaceModelDownloader.
+    modelPath, err := hugot.DownloadModel("KnightsAnalytics/distilbert-base-uncased-finetuned-sst-2-english", "./", hugot.NewDownloadOptions())
     check(err)

     // we now create the configuration for the text classification pipeline we want to create.
     // Options to the pipeline can be set here using the Options field config := TextClassificationConfig{
     ModelPath: modelPath,
     Name:      "testPipeline",
     }
     // then we create out pipeline.
-// Note: the pipeline will also be added to the session object so all pipelines can be destroyed at once sentimentPipeline, err := NewPipeline(session, config) check(err)
+    // Note: the pipeline will also be added to the session object so all pipelines can be destroyed at once sentimentPipeline, err := NewPipeline(session, config)
+    check(err)

     // we can now use the pipeline for prediction on a batch of strings batch := []string{"This movie is disgustingly good !", "The director tried too much"}
     batchResult, err := sentimentPipeline.RunPipeline(batch)
     check(err)

     // and do whatever we want with it :) s, err := json.Marshal(batchResult)
     check(err)
     fmt.Println(string(s))
+}
 // {"ClassificationOutputs":[[{"Label":"POSITIVE","Score":0.9998536}],[{"Label":"NEGATIVE","Score":0.99752176}]]}
 ```